dbapibuilder/sqlconf-dab-aca-20250122/README.md

 # DOCKER_USERNAME - Your username for accessing Docker Hub
 # DOCKER_PASSWORD - Your password or PAT token for accessing Docker Hub

-# Apply the variables to within your session
+# Apply the variables within your session
 source .env

 ```